 SAMANTHA: Agreed.
 100%.
 Agreed.

 You're always going to find those purists that are chasing what in reality they can only get maybe one or two of those dances that they're seeking a night and they're dancing with you out of pity or out of hope or out of whatever.
 I don't get it.
 I used to be that.
-I used to be that type of a dancer, but.
-No, no. I just, I, I just see where you're at and I'm just like, well, let's see if I can modify what I'm doing to be able to allow XYZ to occur.
-Right.
+I used to be that type of a dancer, but now I just see where you're at and I'm just like, well, let's see if I can modify what I'm doing to be able to allow XYZ to occur.
+Right?
 So it becomes more of a challenge to me to be able to see if I can create movements out of you that you never thought you could do.
 That type of thing.
 Right.

-You know?
-And I'm, and I'm sure you have similar stories of being early on and having kind of that positive, like, okay, I'll, I'll help you along.
-I've, I've, I've walked this path before.
-I know what's ahead of you.
-Here, here's my kind of golden tips to getting through it.
+I'm sure that you have similar stories of being early on and having kind of that positive, like, "I'll help you along, I've walked this path before.
+I know what's ahead of you, and here's my kind of golden tips to getting through it."
 So I feel like if you are a social dancer or competitive dancer, like just leave the ego at the door.
 We get it.
 You're good.
-You're not the best in the world.
-And if you are the best in the world, you could still be better.
-So help people behind you,
+You're not the best in the world, and if you are the best in the world, you could still be better, so help people behind you.

-JAMES: that's true.
-And even the best in the world will generally help people instead of be arrogant about it, you know?
-Absolutely.
-The only reason I'm in the dance community is the third week I showed up social dancing.
-This guy that had taught the beginning class, like I'd show up to the beginning, Lindy hop dance at the beginning of Lindy hop.
-A lesson, and I showed up and I was a part of the lesson for, this was my third week in a row, but after the lesson, I would stay for the social dance, but I would sit in the corner and watch because I knew where I wanted to be, where I knew what the dance was capable of, and I knew I wasn't there.
+JAMES: That's true.
+And even the best in the world will generally help people instead of being arrogant about it, you know?
+The only reason I'm in the dance community is that the third week that I showed up social dancing, this guy that had taught the beginning class -- like I'd show up to the beginning lindy hop dance lesson, but after the lesson, I would stay for the social dance, but I would sit in the corner and watch because I knew where I wanted to be, where I knew what the dance was capable of, and I knew I wasn't there.
 It was more frustration and knowing that I couldn't do what I wanted, or I couldn't do what I wanted to and envisioned myself doing.
-So it ended up being where I would sit, not just because I was socially awkward or anything, but because I was frustrated that I couldn't do what I could see the potential of the dance being, this guy that had taught.
-The beginning class, he came up to me and he's like, you're not going to be able to get better by sitting and watching.
+So it ended up being where I would sit, not just because I was socially awkward or anything, but because I was frustrated that I couldn't do what I could see the potential of the dance being.

+This guy that had taught the beginning class, he came up to me and he's like, you're not going to be able to get better by sitting and watching.
 You have to just get out and do it.
-And so he grabbed a follow and he's like, just dance.
+So he grabbed a follow and he's like, just dance.
 It's okay.
 It's okay to be bad at this dance.
-Cause he understood where I was coming from just already.
-I don't know how he understood where I was coming from, but he, he, he knew that I was functional and he knew that I was not shy and he knew that I was just.
-Who I was because he saw me interact in the, in the, in the beginning classes.
-So that's the only reason I'm still dancing today is because of him.
-So, and I don't even know his name.
+He understood where I was coming from.
+I don't know how he understood where I was coming from, but he knew that I was functional and he knew that I was not shy and he knew that I was just who I was because he saw me interact in the beginning classes.
+So that's the only reason I'm still dancing today is because of him, and I don't even know his name.

 SAMANTHA: Just some guy.
-There's some guy,
+There's some guy.

-JAMES: just some guy.
+JAMES: Just some guy.

 SAMANTHA: Yeah.
-Yeah.
 Don't play it safe.
-Don't play it safe and say, yes.

 So how can people find you if they are interested in following your competition journey or if they want to get lessons on the books for when all of this calms down?
 How can they find you?

-SAMANTHA: Yep.
-And that should be the link, or at least the, the at that is below JAMES's photo right now on the stream.
-So if you're tuning into the stream, okay. it should be right under your, your bright shining face.
-And then, I'll make sure to include it in the show notes.
-When we post this everywhere that we post it.
+SAMANTHA: That should be the link that is below James's photo right now on the stream.
+So if you're tuning into the stream, it should be right under your bright shining face, and I'll make sure to include it in the show notes when we post this everywhere that we post it.
 And you are currently based out of BallroomUtah?